IliyaBrook/autoApplylinkedin/privacy_policy.md

-# Privacy Policy for EasyApplyLinkedIn
+# Privacy Policy for Easy Apply LinkedIn

 ## Data Collection
 This extension collects the following data locally on your device: